 St Mary's is part of the PEW group of churches in North Shropshire - working together with St Chad's Prees and St Mary the Virgin Edstaston.
-We are very pleased to announce that The Reverend Deborah Walton is now Vicar of the PEW group of churches and Chaplain to our local Secondary schools: Thomas Adams in Wem, and Sir John Talbots in Whitchurch.
+The Reverend Deborah Walton is both Vicar of the PEW group of churches and Chaplain to our local Secondary schools: Thomas Adams in Wem, and Sir John Talbots in Whitchurch.

 We normally hold services every Sunday, rotating around the 3 PEW churches.
 Many of these are streamed live on Facebook (http://www.facebook.com/pewchurches) and then uploaded afterwards on our YouTube channel: https://www.youtube.com/channel/UCZh4Q1jD0dFPNwMTJ86UtmA)